Léna Bühler: Return to Formula Regional

 Bühler returned to the Formula Regional European Championship for 2024 with ART Grand Prix.
 She scored her best finish of 22nd in race 2 at Paul Ricard.
 On September 4, Bühler announced she would not be competing in the final four rounds of the season.

 Formula E

-In November 2024, Bühler competed for Mahindra Racing in the 2024–25 Formula E pre-season women's test in Jarama.
-She was classified fifth in the test.
+In November 2024, Bühler drove for Mahindra Racing in the 2024–25 Formula E pre-season women's test at Jarama.
+She placed fifth in the test.